- by Antony Ramm, Information and Research, Central Library

 The department also holds first-editions of his Tales from a Grandfather: Being Stories from The History of France [1831; in three volumes] and the intriguingly-titled Letters on Demonology and Witchcraft [also 1831].

 All five-volumes of Scott’s biography of Napoleon Bonaparte can also to be found in our holdings, along with Napoleon the First: A Reply from the Count of St.Leu to ‘The Life of Napoleon Bonaparte’ by Sir Walter Scott.
 Continuing the Napoleon theme, the department also holds an 1816 first-edition of Scott’s Paul’s Letter to His Kinsfolk – a collection of the author’s impressions on his visit to Europe following the end of the Napoleonic Wars.
-Again, these volumes are available for reference use and can be requested from staff in the Information and Research library.
+Again, these volumes are available for reference use and can be requested from staff in the Local and Family History library.

 The spine of Scott’s Paul’s Letters to His Kinsfolk